 How are cytokinins related to auxins?

-What is the role of ethylene?
+What is the function of ethylene?

 What is abscisic acid?

-Find out more about exciting houseplants in our Plants AZ !
+You can find out more about exciting houseplants in our Plants AZ !

 The FARBIO® organic liquid fertilizers support you in caring for your plants with important main and micronutrient complexes!